QuranicPath logo

 An important tendency of man is identified above.
 It is that when Allah rescues him, he returns to his former ways.
 He forgets that it was him who implored Allah helplessly and made promises of being more devoted to Allah when he was in that life threatening situation.

-The Qur'an says "they make their religion sincerely His (Allah's)" when they are encountered with this threat at sea.
+The Qur'an says "they make their religion sincerely His" when they are encountered with this threat at sea.
 This means that this is the the level of faith, nearness to Allah, and complete surrender we should have to Allah, at all times because religion should always be sincerely for Allah alone.
 Therefore, we should always rely on Allah and know that it is Him who takes us into the depths of trouble, and it is Him who brings us out of it.
 We should remain surrendered to His will at all times through out our lives.
 We should remain surrendered to Allah when we speak to others, when we pray, when we do anything in life, just as stated in Surah Al-An'am:

 "Say, 'My prayers and sacrifice, my life and death are all for Allah, Lord of all the Worlds" (Qur'an 6:162)